Sneak Peek

 This course teaches you how to make better decisions about product development, and helps you to avoid overlooking aspects of product development that might make or break the success of that product.

-THE CONTENTS OF THE COURSE - How to work through this course
+CONTENTS OF THE COURSE

 LESSON 1 NATURE AND SCOPE OF PRODUCT DEVELOPMENT